acorn-io/runtime/docs/docs/37-getting-started.md

 acorn run -n awesome-acorn -i .
 ```

-In development mode, Acorn will watch the local directory for changes and synchronize them to the running Acorn App.
+In development mode, Acorn will watch the local directory for changes and synchronize them to the running Acorn app.
 In general, changes to the Acornfile are directly synchronized, e.g. adding environment variables, etc.
 Depending on the change, the deployed containers will be recreated.